Criminal Minds choose the plan, the time, the place, and the prey. Those are the predator's choices.

 Evade any attempt to isolate you by firmly saying, “No, thank you,” or by snarling and swearing a blue streak at the top of your lungs.
 Get away by any means necessary.

-Ultimately, responding instantly to any violent predator with an eye-gouging, throat-piercing, testicle-shredding kill-or-be-killed fight for your life may well be your best chance for survival.
+Ultimately, responding instantly to any violent predator with an eye-gouging, throat-punching, testicle-crunching kill-or-be-killed fight for your life may well be your best chance for survival.

 Whew!
 Well, that certainly begs the next question: what are all your options when dealing with criminal minds besides a fighting-fire-with-fire response?
 Find out in Victim’s Options Overview.